adfinis/foreman-ansible/README.rst

 * setup foreman-proxy
 * setup Foreman including configuration (templates, hosts, domains, etc.)

+If you want to use Postgres as a database, please check https://github.com/invicnaper/foreman-ansible-postgres

 **None of the roles will install Puppet or use the official foreman-installer, instead the plain Foreman packages are used!**